-Roedean is a proud member of the Global Round Square worldwide network that consist of innovative schools in 40 countries across five continents.
+Roedean is a proud member of the Round Square which is a network of over 85 innovative schools in 40 countries across five continents.

-Kurt Hahn believed that it was crucial for young people to prepare for life by having them face it directly and experience it in ways that would demand courage, generosity, imagination, principle and resolution.
-So he established the pillars of Round Square – the IDEALS:
+Kurt Hahn, who inspired the Round Square philosophy, believed that it was crucial for young people to prepare for life through experiences that would demand courage, generosity of spirit, imagination, principle and resolution.

 - An International understanding and tolerance of others